 Synergy occurs when two drugs have additive mechanisms of action, making their combined effect more powerful.
 Caffeine intensifies the effects of amphetamines, so a person taking Adderall, for example, would likely feel a stronger impact, including greater side effects.

 - muscle shakes or tremors

 - upset stomach

 Since medication combinations are very hard to control, a person taking both amphetamines and caffeine will also get a double dose of their side effects.
 Both drugs can cause anxiety, difficultly sleeping, nausea, and stomach pains.

 If you’re experiencing anxiety or difficulty sleeping, you may be ingesting too much caffeine.
 Make sure to always take both your medication and caffeine with food to control stomach pains.
 Talk to your doctor if nausea persists.

-Although emerging research is finding that ADHD is largely a genetic disorder, it’s also finding that ADHD is not just one thing.
-Rather, people with mutations at any number of points in their genetics might get classified with ADHD.
 For developing children, some brain regions might develop at different rates than the other regions that regulate them.
 Because ADHD has different causes, treatments can affect people differently.

 Some people find that caffeine helps their ADHD, while others find that it doesn’t offer any benefit at all, or even makes their focus worse.
 Pay attention to your body and work with your doctor to find out what is best for you.